Enzyme Kinetics on the MCAT

 The binding interaction of the enzyme & substrate as well as product formation can be modeled via the following formula below:

-Binding Interaction of the Enzyme Formula
+Binding Interaction Of The Enzyme Formula

 This basically states that the enzyme and substrate can form the enzyme-substrate complex at a rate k1 (and dissociate back to the free enzyme and substrate at a rate k-1).